Efcolipt/Threezine/README.md

-# Threezine
+# Pet project
- Site created Libils Team with love
+Site created for training
+Languages that were used:js(jquery),html5,css3